Experts Guide

 -

-Research areas include paleoceanography/paleoclimate, stable isotopes, carbon cycling.
+Rosenheim is a geological oceanographer whose research interests include paleoceanography and paleoclimate, stable isotopes and carbon cycling.
 His specialties include climate change, oceanography, stable isotope geochemistry, radiocarbon dating, oceanic petroleum pollution and marine ecosystems.

 Area(s) of Expertise